cue-lang/cue/doc/ref/spec.md

 a: MyStruct & { a: 1 } // appropriate features are those of MyStruct + 'a'

-This is way to suttle, though.
+This is way too subtle, though.

 Alternatively: use Haskell's approach: